 What’s vital to understand is complacency is not malicious, intentional, or has anything to do with laziness.
 It’s just where the brain goes when organizations and people have had success.
-And this includes traditional success, anecdotal success, and historical success that could have taken place a decade ago.
+And this includes traditional success, anecdotal success, and historical success that could have occurred a decade ago.

-When people feel or say that, “I’m okay just the way I am.”
-Or, “We’ve been successful for some time now; we’re doing fine.”
+When people feel or say, “I’m okay just the way I am.”
+“We’ve been successful for some time now; we’re doing fine.”
 Or, “Change, what’s the point of that?” you’re usually knee-deep in complacency.

-As a result, complacent organizations become inward-looking in their perspective, insulated by their past successes, unaware of mounting attacks from their competition.
-As a result, customer-facing issues get brushed off to the side, and talk of how good we are quickly command the conversation.
+As a result, complacent organizations become inward-looking in their perspective.
+Insulated by their past successes, unaware of mounting attacks from their competition.
+This comes from customer-facing issues getting brushed off to the side and talk of how good we are quickly commanding the conversation.

 But this is not an easy battle because complacent people do not view themselves as complacent.
-On the contrary, they see themselves behaving quite rationally and creatively in justifying their perspective.
+On the contrary, they see themselves behaving rationally and creatively, justifying their perspective.